-- To care for the employee's spouse, child or parent who has a serious health condition, as defined by federal law; - For an employee's own serious health condition, as defined by federal law, that makes the employee unable to perform her/his job; - 3.
-To address a qualifying exigency (need) defined by federal regulation arising out of the covered active duty or call to active duty involving deployment to a foreign country of the employee's spouse, son, daughter, or parent who serves in a reserve component or as an active or retired member of the Regular Armed Forces or Reserve in support of a contingency operation; and - 4.
+- 1. For the birth and care of an employee's newborn child or for placement of a child with the employee for adoption or foster care; - 2.
+To care for the employee's spouse, child or parent who has a serious health condition, as defined by federal law; or - 3.
+For an employee's own serious health condition, as defined by federal law, that makes the employee unable to perform her/his job. - 4.
+To address a qualifying exigency (need) defined by federal regulation arising out of the covered active duty or call to active duty involving deployment to a foreign country of the employee's spouse, son, daughter, or parent who serves in a reserve component or as an active or retired member of the Regular Armed Forces or Reserve in support of a contingency operation; and - 5.
 To care for a covered service member (spouse, son, daughter, parent or next of kin) who has incurred or aggravated a serious injury or illness in the line of duty while on active duty in the Armed Forces that has rendered or may render the family member medically unfit to perform his/her duties or to care for a covered veteran with a serious injury or illness as defined by federal regulations.